dmcginley/project2-chart-my-data/README.md

 - Navigation

+	The red button is it's the first thing you would want to use on the site.
+It will bring you down to the chart and prompt you to upload a file.
+It's an input element with type="file".

+- The Chart title

+	The default text has a download link beside it so you can download the file if you wish to.
+The text changes to the text of the file uploaded by the user, (and the download link dissipaters).
+- The Chart buttons

+	Under the chart & chart buttons there is another, call to action button for uploading another chart, so you don't have to scroll to the top again to upload another file.

-- How To
+- How To Page

+	I decided to create a how to page so that people wouldn't just be confronted with a chart of data and be expected to know what to do with it.

 - Footer

-	The Footer is simple, minimalist designe with Site *created by Donnchadh Mc Ginley* as the only text.
+	The Footer is simple, minimalist designe with Site *created by Donnchadh Mc Ginley* as the only text element.

 ## Typography
 - Maven Pro *(with fallback of sans-serif)* - for the h1, h2 and h3 as a strong, clean, easy to read font.